kriss-kad/NM404_AzmuthStar/README.md

   <img src="doc/part2.PNG">
 </p>

-2) After pressing donwload button, the dataset is donwloaded under the present working directory of main.py program.
+2) After pressing download button, the dataset is downloaded under the present working directory of main.py program.
 3) Select the Downloaded dataset and it will Unzip in process/Download/Unzip: if we need to unzip the RAW dataset zip file.
  4) Now next step is To perform data preprocessing using gdal_translate and gdal_warp on the RAW SAR image , Once the current process completes.